On this page:

 An eligible educational institution, such as a college or university in which you are enrolled, and an insurer who makes reimbursements or refunds of qualified tuition and related expenses to you must furnish this statement to you.
-You, or the person who can claim you as a dependent, may be able to claim an education credit on Form 1040 or 1040A only for the qualified tuition and related expenses that were actually paid in 2017.
+You, or the person who can claim you as a dependent, may be able to claim an education credit on Form 1040 or 1040A only for the qualified tuition and related expenses that were actually paid in 2018.
 To see if you qualify for the credit, see Pub.
 970, Tax Benefits for Education; Form 8863, Education Credits; and the Form 1040 or 1040A instructions.

-The amount shown in box 1 or 2 may represent an amount other than the amount actually paid in 2016.
 Your institution must include its name, address, and information contact telephone number on this statement.
 It may also include contact information for a service provider.
 Although the filer or the service provider may be able to answer certain questions about the statement, do not contact the filer or the service provider for explanations of the requirements for (and how to figure) any education credit that you may claim.

-- Student's identification number For your protection, this form may show only the last four digits of your social security number (SSN), individual taxpayer identification number (ITIN), or adoption taxpayer identification number (ATIN).
+- Student's identification number - For your protection, this form may show only the last four digits of your social security number (SSN), individual taxpayer identification number (ITIN), or adoption taxpayer identification number (ATIN).
 However, the issuer has reported your complete identification number to the IRS and, where applicable, to state and/or local governments.